MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 ## Controlling the Elevation of Visual Elements

 This platform-specific is used to control the elevation, or Z-order, of visual elements on applications that target API 21 or greater.
 The elevation of a visual element determines its drawing order, with visual elements with higher Z values occluding visual elements with lower Z values.
-It's consumed in XAML by setting the `Elevation.Elevation` attached property to a `boolean` value:
+It's consumed in XAML by setting the `VisualElement.Elevation` attached property to a `boolean` value:

 ```xaml
 <ContentPage ...